ysmood/github-trending/readme.md

 ### How to Measure

 This trending problem can be translated as a sorting problem.
-We sort the repositories by their star diff then find out the tops ones.
+We sort the repositories by their star diff then find out the top ones.

 - Do the top repositories still look good after we manually read their code?